There are plenty of factors you want to consider when looking for your first investment property.

 ARV is defined as: How much the property will be worth after you’ve put money into rehabbing it.

 It's much easier to qualify for a hard money loan compared to a conventional loan.
-You are also usually able to get a hard money loan in a matter of days compared to a conventional loan which can take weeks or months.
+You are also usually able to receive a hard money loan in a matter of days compared to a conventional loan which can take weeks or even months.

 4. Due diligence